Our Rockstar Team

 Clara’s dream is to teleport to Antarctica to frolic in the snow and watch “March of the Penguins” with the penguins.

-Emily Shoemaker is a recent graduate of the Technology, Innovation & Education program at the Harvard Graduate School of Education.
+Emily Shoemaker, our content designer, is a recent graduate of the Technology, Innovation & Education program at the Harvard Graduate School of Education.
 Emily is passionate about global citizenship and cultural exchange, and very excited to help the Gusto & Gecko team this summer!

 Before coming to HGSE, she earned a Bachelor’s degree in International Business and spent two years teaching abroad in South Korea through the Fulbright Program.
 In her free time, she enjoys travel and video editing.

-Vera Feeny recently completed a Master’s in Education in Education Policy and Management at the Harvard Graduate School of Education.
+Vera Feeny, our educational content developer, recently completed a Master’s in Education in Education Policy and Management at the Harvard Graduate School of Education.
 She is passionate about early childhood policy, especially around issues of family and community engagement, instructional quality, and bilingual and multicultural education.